chiffonng/NLP-Specialization/README.md

 ## Course 4: Attention Models in NLP

-This is the fourth course in the Natural Language Processing Specialization.

 **Week 1: Neural Machine Translation with Attention**

 - Translate complete English sentences into French using an encoder/decoder attention model